still-dreaming-1/vim-php-jump/README.md

 # vim-php-jump
-PHP code lookup in alternative to tags for Vim.
+PHP code lookup alternative to tags for Vim.

 Ever get tired of multiple tag definions?
 Have IDE envy when looking up a tag in Vim does not use the cursor context to figure out which tag to use?
 Welcome to vim-php-jump!